Blog ComparisonsTop 10 ProdPad Alternatives for Feedback in 2025

 Productboard product illustration.

 Productboard is an enterprise-focused roadmap tool and alternative to ProdPad.
 It has a main focus on task management and roadmaps, but can also be used to validate feature ideas with users.
+You can create roadmaps to rank feedback by different properties like value & effort.

 • Different task management views and features